tesseract-ocr/tesseract/INSTALL.GIT.md

 # autotools (LINUX/UNIX , msys...)

-If you have cloned Tesseract from Github, you must generate the configure script.
+If you have cloned Tesseract from GitHub, you must generate the configure script.

 If you have tesseract 3.0x installation in your system, please remove it